CONTENTS: This report covers the following topics

 the old statute of burning convicted heretics.

-of the men, Crome, recanted and was thus pardoned.
-Barlow equivocated and was
+men, Crome, recanted and was thus pardoned.
+Barlow equivocated and was sent to

 deviant, was probably taken to Compter Prison in London after his examination